The Secret Garden: Public reception

 Burnett's literary reputation underwent a critical resurgence in the 1950s.
 Marghanita Laski's Mrs Ewing, Mrs Molesworth and Mrs Hodgson Burnett (1951) described The Secret Garden, A Little Princess, and Little Lord Fauntleroy as the best of Burnett's children's books; Laski considered The Secret Garden to be the best of the three, with a capacity to reach thoughtful and self-reflective children.
 Other British literary critics and historians began to take note of the novel, including Roger Lancelyn Green and John Rowe Townsend.
 Thwaite's biography about Burnett, Waiting for the Party (1974), highlighted The Secret Garden for its depiction of unpleasant children that she felt was much closer to contemporary ideas about how children behave.
 At the time that Thwaite's biography was published, children's literature was becoming a field of greater scholarly interest, and as a result, The Secret Garden began to garner more scholarly analysis.
 The Secret Garden became accepted as part of the scholarly canon of children's literature in the 1980s.

-In the twentieth-first century, The Secret Garden continues to be well regarded among readers.
+In the twenty-first century, The Secret Garden continues to be well regarded among readers.
 In 2003 it ranked No. 51 in The Big Read, a survey of the British public by the BBC to identify the "Nation's Best-loved Novel" (not just children's novel).
 Based on a 2007 online poll, the U.S. National Education Association listed it as one of "Teachers' Top 100 Books for Children".
 In 2012, it was ranked No. 15 among all-time children's novels in a survey published by School Library Journal, a monthly with a primarily US audience.
 A Little Princess was ranked number 56 and Little Lord Fauntleroy did not make the Top 100.
 Jeffrey Masson considers The Secret Garden "one of the greatest books ever written for children".
 In an oblique compliment, Barbara Sleigh has her title character reading The Secret Garden on the train at the beginning of her children's novel Jessamy and Roald Dahl, in his children's book Matilda, has his title character say that she liked The Secret Garden best of all the children's books in the library.